 Start of another week.
 Planning day with the office Learning Team.
-Catch up with Katy, my assistant to see how the staffing for this week’s school and group visits is going.
+Catch up with Katy, my assistant, to see how the staffing for this week’s school and group visits is going.
 Looking ahead to the Easter Family Learning activities, I ask Jade, our apprentice, to do some research into Victorian cleaning concoctions.
-Afternoon Senior Management Team meeting where different departments: learning, volunteering, marketing, curation, operations get together to look at what events, grant bids, exhibitions are coming up & report on current progress.
+Afternoon Senior Management Team meeting where different departments – learning, volunteering, marketing, curation, operations – get together to look at what events, grant bids, exhibitions are coming up and report on current progress.

 Off to York Castle Museum to deliver the Dementia project presentation to the Learning & Wellbeing cohort put together by Museum Development Yorkshire made up by several museums in Yorkshire.
 A very interesting day hearing about how different museums had approached this area.
 We are pleased to hear we are going to be a case study for this group.

 Phoned to invite speakers to take part in our Saturday talks series.
 These are on Saturdays during the school holidays but aimed at adults.
-New for this year, so far we have had two wonderful talks given by an archaeologist from Durham University and a forensic anthropologist from Teesside University respectively.
-At Easter we have a talk on “Suffragettes in Prison” and one on the Workhouse in 19th century literature.
+New for this year, so far we have had two wonderful talks given by an archaeologist from Durham University and a forensic anthropologist from Teesside University.
+At Easter, we have a talk on “Suffragettes in Prison” and one on the Workhouse in 19th century literature.

 Co-ordinating the Sights and Sounds events across the three museums.
 Schoolroom, Laundry and rag-rugging at the Workhouse.
 Pop-up café and Morris Dancing (not in the same space).
 Mock trials put on by Justices of the Peace at the Courthouse.
 Tours by our Peeler and Victorian bobby.
 We had 1,440 visitors across our three museums.

-To find out more about organising a group visit (for any age) or learning activities at Ripon Museums please email Carrie or tel 01765 690799
+To find out more about organising a group visit (for any age) or learning activities at Ripon Museums please email Carrie or telephone 01765 690799.